Read This First

 Prompt 1: Assess this content * for factual accuracy, logical coherence, and testability.

-The central claim is this: (In addition to providing an argument related to qualia, this post is a demonstration of the way AIs can be used in academic research.).
+In plain terms: (In addition to providing an argument related to qualia, this post is a demonstration of the way AIs can be used in academic research.).

 1. Factual Accuracy: This is not just a label to file away; it changes how Elitzur on Consciousness should be judged inside what the topic clarifies and what it asks the reader to hold apart.